 Yetunde Olagbaju is a multidisciplinary artist living in Oakland, California who draws on the natural world, ancestry, vulnerability, and space to create video, drawings, paintings, installations, and more.
-Her work weaves together vibrant color, form, and concept in a way that really made me excited to see the kind of custom piece I could make for her.
+Their work weaves together vibrant color, form, and concept in a way that really made me excited to see the kind of custom piece I could make for them.
 Working with artists that have bold visions for self-adornment and ideas that stretch and challenge my skills as a jewelry maker are what excites me most.
 Sometimes the ideas of someone who has never worked with cord before are the most interesting because, in not knowing the limitations of the medium, they often request forms that defy the usual conventions.
-That lets me use my problem solving skills to figure out how to make it happen, and such was the case with the bottom piece of Yetunde's necklace... but more on that below.
+That lets me use my problem solving skills to figure out how to make it happen, and such was the case with the bottom piece of Yetunde's necklace...

 I was first introduced to Yetunde when a mutual friend showed me a photo of her wearing a special art piece I made.
 The piece was a large white triangle shape with aqua tones, inspired by the Bay Area fog and sea.
 Sometimes I wonder where pieces go to when they get purchased in my webshop or from a stockist and its a magical experience when occasionally I get to meet the mystery person who lives with the piece.
 I instantly connected with Yetunde's inspiring work, her warmth, and humor and we talked about what her dream jewelry piece might look like.
 When she came by my studio we talked design and color inspirations, settling on a golden color scheme that felt deeply rooted in her Nigerian heritage and an idea for these soft stacked neck rings that I was really excited about.
 I had been thinking about a stacked set of ombre necklaces. that climbs of the neck for over a year but with all the scattered projects and ideas it got lost in the shuffle.
 This was the perfect opportunity to try the idea out and an ombre of golds conjured the image of Nigerian goddess Oshun, which seemed like a beautiful reference for her piece.